ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/get-data.md

 ## Getting the Data

 **Note:** this is just a reminder that as you go through these steps you will need to adjust your imports, importing in new items that you are using and remove items that are no longer being used.
-In some cases, multiple modules will contain a thing with any given name.
+In some cases, multiple modules will contain an object with any given name.
 Make sure you are importing the correct one.
 If you are unsure, please be sure to ask.

 ### Initialize the Test Data

 **Scenario:** the API team is not sure exactly how they are going to provide image data.
 That is still being debated.
-But they are getting us the rest of the data, and the data is consistent with consistent IDs, so we can add our own images for the time being via our service.
+But they are giving us the rest of the data, and the data has consistent IDs, so we can add our own images for the time being via our service.

 We are going to need some test data.
-For our application, the data we get back from the server looks like the test data that we provided for the page, only it does not have an image associated with it.
+For our application, the data we get back from the server looks like the test data that we provided for the tea page, only it does not have an image associated with it.
 Let's initialize an array of teas called `expectedTeas` using that data.

 First, create `expectedTeas` and `resultTeas` variables within the main `describe()` for the test (in the same area where the other variables are declared):